 Render Coffee is located at 563 Columbus Ave, Boston, Ma 02119, United States.

 Boston Lunch Option 1 – Parish Cafe and Bar

 The Parish Cafe and Bar is a fun spot for a casual lunch in Boston’s Back Bay neighborhood.
 The stars of the menu are 17 sandwiches, each created by a notable local Boston chef like James Beard award winner Jamie Bissonnette.

-The menu separates sandwiches into the different categories of poultry, beef, comfort classics and seafood.
-The starters looked good as they passed by, especially the homemade beer-battered onion rings, but hey, we could only eat so much since the sandwiches are enormous.
+Parish’s menu separates sandwiches into the different categories of poultry, beef, comfort classics and seafood.
+Starters looked good as they passed by, especially the homemade beer-battered onion rings.
+But hey, I could only eat so much since the sandwiches are enormous.

 Parish Cafe and Bar is located at 361 Boylston Street, Boston, MA 02116, United States.

 Boston Lunch Option 2 – Union Oyster House

 It would be foolish to visit Boston without eating a bowl of clam chowder, and Union Oyster House is a perfect spot for satisfying the “chowda” itch.
 As a bonus, the bowl comes with a generous chunk of house-baked cornbread, which is perfect for sopping up the creamy soup.

 A bowl of chowder isn’t quite enough for lunch.
 Luckily, there are lots of plenty of other tempting dishes on the menu.
 This time, I shared a fresh salad topped with pan-seared crab cakes.
 Next time, I’m getting the lobster roll, another popular Boston food option.